 "Coach Hadra is is mentally tough, hard working, smart and a great communicator," said Tom Slater, VMI head coach during Hadra's cadetship and current roving minor-league hitting instructor for the New York Yankees.
 "He is a man that I would want my son to play for."

 As a cadet, Hadra was a four-year letterman who graduated with a degree in Economics and Business.
 Hadra served as team captain his senior year and helped the Keydets break the school record for wins during his junior season.
 His sophomore season, meanwhile, saw VMI finish with a 16-14 mark in the Southern Conference, breaking the program standard for most conference wins.

-Hadra is married to the former Allison Toth, and the couple has a three-year old son, Colton.
-Their second child, daughter Kennedy, was born in February of 2013.
+Hadra is married to the former Allison Toth, and the couple has a four-year old son, Colton, and their second child, daughter Kennedy, born in February of 2013.